Personal Injury Trusts

 - As a team, we rank highly in the Chambers and Legal 500 independent legal directories

 As well as advising and helping you set up a trust, our dedicated team can help you to inform the Department for Work and Pensions of your change in circumstances, once you’ve had your first payment.
-We also have a detailed guide about what to consider – please get in touch using our enquiry form below if you would like a copy.
+We also have a detailed guide about what to consider – please get in touch if you would like a copy.

 The type of trust most commonly used is called a bare trust – a simple form of trust where you are the only beneficiary and the trustees hold money on your behalf.